Incel: In context of related communities

-Lexicology
+Jargon

+Members of incel communities, collectively known online as the "incelosphere", regularly use jargon and distinct slang to reinforce in-group and out-group distinctions between incels and non-incels.

-The term "involuntary celibate" (shortened to "incel") refers to self-identifying members of an online subculture, based around the inability to find a romantic or sexual partner despite desiring one, a state they describe as "inceldom" or "incelibacy".
+The term "incel", a portmanteau or shorthand for "involuntary celibate" or "involuntarily celibate" refers to self-identifying members of an online subculture, based around the inability to find a romantic or sexual partner despite desiring one, a state they describe as "inceldom" or "incelibacy".
 It is sometimes used interchangeably or alongside other terms, such as "love-shy" (describing those with social anxiety or excessive shyness preventing romantic success), "FA" (short for "forever alone"), "unfuckability", "omegas", "betas", "betafags", "the undersexed", or "the sexless".
 Alana, the coiner of the term "incel", initially considered using other terms such as "perpetually single" or "dating shy".

-Members of incel communities regularly use jargon and a distinct dialect.
-They often use dehumanizing and vulgar terms for women, such as "femoids" (a portmanteau of "female humanoids", sometimes shortened further to "foids") and "roasties" (a reference to the labia minora, which incels falsely believe changes shape and begins to resemble sliced roast beef after a woman becomes sexually active).
+Incels often use dehumanizing and vulgar terms for women, such as "femoids" (a portmanteau of "female humanoids", sometimes shortened further to "foids") and "roasties" (a reference to the labia minora, which incels falsely believe changes shape and begins to resemble sliced roast beef after a woman becomes sexually active).
 They refer to attractive, sexually active women as "Stacys" and less attractive sexually active women as "Beckys".
-Attractive sexually active men are referred to as "Chads", and race-based variations on the term include "Tyrone" for black men and "Chang" for Asian men.
+Attractive sexually active men are referred to as "Chads".
+Race-based variations of the "Chad" include "Tyrone" for black men and "Chang" for Asian men.

 People who are average looking but not incels are "normies".
+(Note: Though, this term is used in broader internet culture to describe people generally unfamiliar with memes, trends, and the like.)
 "Mogging" refers to the act of eclipsing another person in terms of physical appearance and thereby undermining them.
 Looksmaxxing is an attempt at enhancing one's appearance by methods including getting a haircut and dressing nicely, taking steroids and working out, undergoing plastic surgery, or engaging in alternative techniques such as mewing in hopes of improving facial aesthetics.
+"Ascending" means escaping inceldom, which is believed to be impossible.
 The abbreviation "NEET" refers to people who do not have jobs and are not attending school: "not in education, employment, or training".

-Members of incel communities use many variations of the term "incel" to refer to subgroups within the community, such as "volcels" (voluntary celibate; someone who chooses to forego sexual intercourse), "fakecels" (those who claim to be incel, but in reality have recently had sex or been in a relationship), and "truecels" (true incels; men who have never had any sexual or romantic encounters).
+Members of incel communities, whose online platform is known as the incelosphere, use many variations of the term "incel" to refer to subgroups within the community, such as "volcels" (voluntary celibate; someone who chooses to forego sexual intercourse), "fakecels" (those who claim to be incel, but in reality have recently had sex or been in a relationship), and "truecels" (true incels; men who have never had any sexual or romantic encounters).
 There are a number of race-based variations of the term "incel", which refer to people who believe their race is the reason behind their inability to find a partner, including "currycels" (people of South Asian ancestry) and "ricecels" (those of Chinese or Southeast Asian backgrounds), or collectively, "ethnicels".

 "Incel" has also come to be used as an insult against people who do not necessarily identify with the subculture, but who are perceived to be sexually inexperienced, undesirable, or unpopular.